Generic profile picture

 Teaching interests

-I am a deputy co-chair on D811 - Critically exploring psychology 2, a postdragduate module part of our MSc in Psychology (Conversion), and a presentation team member on a level 3 module - DE300 - Investigating Psychology.
-I am also a production team member for two new level 2 modules (D250 and D220).
+I am a deputy co-chair on D811: Critically exploring psychology 2, a postdragduate module part of our MSc in Psychology (Conversion).
+I am also a presentation team member on the core Level 3 module DE300: Investigating Psychology, and a production team member for two new Level 2 modules (D250 and D220).

 Impact and engagement

-I have been actively engaged in a wide variety of impact and knowledge exchange including:
+I have been actively engaged in a variety of impact and knowledge exchange including: